gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. code-block:: c

        #if DEBUG or else (PRIORITY > 4) then
-          bunch of declarations
+          sequence of declarations
        #else
-          completely different bunch of declarations
+          completely different sequence of declarations
        #end if;

 The values of the symbols `DEBUG` and `PRIORITY` can be